vernetam/Python-math/README.md

-# Kaggle-Housing-Prices
+# Math with python
-Work in progress of the Kaggle Housing Prices Competition
+A collection of python scripts analyzing different topics in math.